Bingohans/ansible-vps-provisioning/README.md

     ```

 3.  **Uninstall previous versions (if applicable):**
-    Run the cleanup playbook to ensure a clean state.
+    If you previously installed the agents directly on the host, run the cleanup playbook to ensure a clean state.
     ```bash
     ansible-playbook -i inventory.ini cleanup-bare-metal.yml
     ```